marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/gcc-developer-options.rst

     gcc -fopt-info-vec-missed=vec.miss -fopt-info-loop-optimized=loop.opt

-  Here the two output filenames vec.miss and loop.opt are in conflict since only one output file is allowed.
+  Here the two output filenames :samp:`vec.miss` and :samp:`loop.opt` are in conflict since only one output file is allowed.
 In this case, only the first option takes effect and the subsequent options are ignored.
-Thus only vec.miss is produced which contains dumps from the vectorizer about missed opportunities.
+Thus only :samp:`vec.miss` is produced which contains dumps from the vectorizer about missed opportunities.

 .. option:: -fsave-optimization-record